Jason Heyward Player Props: Dodgers vs. Blue Jays

 Jason Heyward At The Plate

-- Heyward has picked up a hit in 42.7% of his 75 games this season, with at least two hits in 17.3% of those games.

-- He has hit a long ball in nine games this year (12.0%), leaving the park in 3.9% of his trips to the dish.

-- Heyward has driven in a run in 16 games this season (21.3%), including six games with more than one RBI (8.0%).
+- Heyward has had an RBI in 17 games this year (22.4%), including six multi-RBI outings (7.9%).
 He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.